-Fast forward another 4 years to 1977.
-Again exchanging with the Blues, Pollock sent Jimmy Roberts, who was nearing the end of his career, for the Blues third round pick in 1979.
+Again exchanging with the Blues four years later in 1977, Pollock sent Jimmy Roberts, who was nearing the end of his career, for the Blues third round pick in 1979.
 Now this may have looked, at the time, like a bad deal.
-He sent a guy who was a part of six cup-winning teams away for a draft pick that was two years away.
+He sent a guy who was a part of six Cup-winning teams away for a draft pick that was two years away.
 But let's not forget that Sam was brilliant with draft picks.
 That third round pick wound up being the guy who captained the Canadiens to their most recent cup victory in 1993.
 That's right, Guy Carbonneau.
 All told, I would say that this one worked out just fine.

 These are just some of the trades that Sam Pollock made throughout his career.
 You'd be rather hard pressed to find a trade he made that could be considered bad.
 If anyone knows of one, please tell me, because I was only born in 1990 and my research has not shown me a single trade that didn't work out in the end.
 This article doesn't even make mention of the Ken Dryden or Guy Lafleur moves that I wrote about in the last two articles and I think it's a pretty damn impressive resume.

 Those familiar with my articles will know I like to compare the past and present.
 It's both impossible and absurdly unfair to compare Marc Bergevin to Sam Pollock.
-I'm inclined to now go ahead and make my statement; that Sam Pollock is not only the best GM the Canadiens have ever had, but the best GM in the history of the entire league.
+I'm inclined to now go ahead and make my statement: Sam Pollock is not only the best GM the Canadiens have ever had, but the best GM in the history of the entire National Hockey League.